 - black marker

-1. Arrange the cupcake liners and fish tails where you would like them on your blue background paper.
+1. If you want to use paper triangle tails for the fish: Arrange the cupcake liners and fish tails where you would like them on your blue background paper.
 Use a glue stick to glue them down onto your paper.

-4. To make the white bubbles: Pour a small amount of white paint onto a small paper plate or piece of paper.
+3. To make the white bubbles with paint: Pour a small amount of white paint onto a small paper plate or piece of paper.
 Dip the end of the paper straw into the white paint and then blow out the bubble that covers the straw hole you just dipped.
 Press the end of the straw onto your blue background.
 Repeat as many times as you desire.
-(If you don't blow the bubble out at the end of the straw, you will just get a solid circle on your paper when you press it down.)
+(If you don’t blow the bubble out at the end of the straw, you will just get a solid circle on your paper when you press it down.)

-To make the blue bubbles: Glue blue sequins onto your paper for bubbles.
+To make blue bubbles with sequins: Glue blue sequins onto your paper for bubbles.